CalfCrusher/RobinHood/README.md

 # RobinHood
 ## Bug Hunting Recon Automation Script

-Thi script performs automated recon on a target domain (large scope) by running the best set of tools to perform scanning and massive reconnaissance.
+This script performs automated recon on a target domain (large scope) by running the best set of tools to perform scanning and massive reconnaissance.

 ![](https://github.com/CalfCrusher/RobinHood/blob/main/RobinHood.jpg)